AbedEwiwi/CarouselGame/README.md

 How to start the game :

-1) Download the folder CourselGame .
+1) Download the folder CarouselGame .

 2) From the terminal go to the CourselGame folder (cd ??/??/CourselGame) .